ArctosDB/documentation-wiki/_how_to/How-to-Manage-Taxonomy-Hierarchically.markdown

 ---
-title: How to manage taxonomy hierarchically
+title: How To Manage Taxonomy Hierarchically
 layout: default_toc
 author: DLM
 date: 2017-08-28
 ---
-# How to manage taxonomy hierarchically
+# How To Manage Taxonomy Hierarchically

 # Background